bluesky66-dev/kibana/x-pack/plugins/graph/README.md

 ### Server `server/`

-The Graph server is only forwarding requests to Elasticsearch API and contains very little logic.
+The Graph server is only forwarding requests to HyperSec API and contains very little logic.
 It will be rewritten soon.